-Food and Drink in Brittany in 2019
+Food and Drink in Brittany – 2020

 Brittany has a strong agricultural tradition and is famous for its early vegetables and its salted butter.
 Other delicacies for which the region is famous include “crêpes” (pancakes) and galettes [savoury pancakes] as well as a variety of Breton pastries, the most famous being the Breton butter cake or Kouign Amann .
 Unlike most regions of France, Brittany does not have a great tradition in cheese though a number of local cheeses are produced, and these are often available in restaurants and good food stores.
-On the other hand, Brittany is famous for its butter.
+On the other hand, Brittany is renowned for its butter.